The key to stopping identity fraud – Medicaid, voter lists, government programs – is the address – not the person’s name.

 This kind of compute is economically unviable – requiring a massive data center, taking weeks to run once, costing millions of dollars each time it is processed.
 It was never done.

-With Fractal technology, it is a viable endeavor with lots of commercial possibilities.
+With Omega technology, it is a viable endeavor with lots of commercial possibilities.

 For state governments, having a highly detailed view of every property in their state, then cross searched against every government program, constantly, gives unprecedented visibility to what addresses are collecting government program funds and perhaps shouldn’t.